mewais/OnlineResume/assets/content/research.md

 * Simulation of real offloading (with delay) in a simulated system.
 * Building a predictor to decide what instructions to offload.

-This project is on hold until I have free time to continue working on it, it can be found [here](https://github.com/mewais/AwesomeInstructionOffloading).
-A page with detailed results of the work can be found [here](/InstructionOffloadingHMC).
+This project was abandoned when I found a paper implementing the exact same idea.
+My code and progress can be found [here](https://github.com/mewais/AwesomeInstructionOffloading).

 ### Cache Compression and Approximation ![](https://img.shields.io/badge/-University%20of%20British%20Columbia-blueviolet) ![](https://img.shields.io/badge/status-Finished-green) [![](https://img.shields.io/badge/-Detailed%20Results-important)](/CacheCompression)